FusionAuth/fusionauth-site/site/_posts/2020-11-15-how-to-securely-implement-oauth-rails.md

 The code is available under an Apache2 license [on Github](https://github.com/FusionAuth/fusionauth-example-rails-oauth).

 It is worth mentioning that we walked through securing a Ruby on Rails API with JWTs [in a previous post](https://fusionauth.io/blog/2020/06/11/building-protected-api-with-rails-and-jwt/) where we dove into the composition of a JWT with regards to user authorization.
-In the following post, we will be both a JWT provider and consumer.
+In the following post, we will use the same process of securing our web application by validating a JWT that will be provided by the authentication process.
-Note that while we will be decoding the access token we receive from FusionAuth, we will not be getting into the specifics of claims as it relates to user authorization in this example.

 ## Prerequisites
 - Rails 6